the drain

 imgres

 On Saturday Amber woke up in her new apartment from her first deep sleep in months.
-When she ambled over to the kitchen to make some coffee she happily felt like it was her millionth morning there and not her first.
+When she ambled over to the kitchen to make some coffee, she happily felt like it was her millionth morning there and not her first.
 But when she ran the tap, the water did not swirl downward.
 Instead, it filled up the sink with a defiant quickness that startled her and when she ran the disposal, it only churned in a way that was taunting not helpful.
-It was then Amber came to realize that her drain was clogged.
+It was then that Amber came to realize her drain was clogged.

 Amber texted the landlady who told her to call the super who then called a handyman.
 Unavailable until after the weekend, the handyman called a man he knew who could fix the problem.
-The man’s name was Stan and the handyman knew that Stan would be the perfect man for the job.
+The man’s name was Stan, and the handyman knew that Stan would be the perfect man for the job.

 Stan showed up an hour later.
 When Amber let him in, she felt a touch of pride that everything was in order in spite of it only being her second official day in her new home.
 (She was also quite relieved that her closets were big enough that they could hide most of the mess she still had left to organize into oblivion.)
 Stan hardly noticed.
 Stan knew it didn’t matter what was laid out in front of him.
 He was a man who had seen the inside of a lot of places and reserved his judgments for elsewhere.
 (He had also heard the slam of the closet doors as he waited for Amber to let him in.)

-But Stan was there to help and Amber had the look of a woman who needed more than just a little bit of help.
+But Stan was there to help, and Amber had the look of a woman who needed more than just a little bit of help.

 Now fully caffeinated, Amber chirped and whistled while retelling her morning discovery and the alarm that she felt about her new drain.
 Stan nodded silently; only asking for a plastic bag when he thought Amber was done.
 (In reality she was only pausing for breath but after seeing his blank look, she decided less was more in this particular case.)